December 13, 2019

 Convict records:

-Not everyone wants a convict in their family, but the unavoidable truth is that the Australia we know today is largely built on convicts.
+Not everyone wants a convict in their family, but the unavoidable truth is that the Australia we know today is largely built on convicts transported from Britain to Australia for cheap labour.
 A good resource is convictrecords.com.au.

 Irish Immigration: